What are Dilutive Securities?

 As the name suggests, these are preferred stocks.
 These stocks pay dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company. too.
 But if the owners of these convertible preferred stocks want, they can convert their preferred stocks into common stocks.

-This has been a guide to what is Dilutive Securities.
-Here we discuss the types of dilutive securities including convertible bonds, convertible preferred stocks, Options and Warrants with examples.
-You may also have a look the following recommended articles in accounting –
+This article has been a guide to what is Dilutive Securities.
+Here we discuss the types of dilutive securities, including convertible bonds, convertible preferred stocks, Options and Warrants with examples.
+You may also have a look at the following recommended articles in accounting –